 EDITED TO ADD:

-I wrote this post last year (2012).
-My youngest son is now 6, and this year he declared: “Mom, I’ve decided to believe in Santa.”
+I originally wrote this post in 2012.
+Our youngest son has now declared: “Mom, I’ve decided to believe in Santa.”
 He has stuck to his guns on this, writing out a ‘Dear Santa’ Christmas Wish List, and sharing his concerns about our broken chimney.
-It’s been an interesting developed, and one I welcome.
+It’s been an interesting development, and one I welcome.
 He has chosen to process the truth I’ve told him, and then decide upon another truth entirely.
-I think that’s incredibly profound for a 6yo, and while I will still be completely honest when he asks me about Santa, I will also be completely respectful of his right to tell me I’m wrong.
+I think that’s incredibly profound for a young boy, and while I will still be completely honest when he asks me about Santa, I will also be completely respectful of his right to tell me I’m wrong.